-In addition to changes in the stools, problems in the pancreas can cause abdominal pain, dark urine, poor digestion, nausea and weight loss.
+Problems in the pancreas can also cause abdominal pain, dark urine, poor digestion, nausea and weight loss.

-What to do: In the presence of these changes, especially if accompanied by abdominal pain, nausea and lack of appetite, you should seek a doctor to confirm the diagnosis and initiate appropriate treatment.
+What to do: If these changes occur, especially if accompanied by abdominal pain, nausea and loss of appetite, go to a doctor to confirm the diagnosis and start appropriate treatment.

-Giardiasis is an intestinal disease caused by the Giardia parasite and can cause symptoms such as diarrhea with yellow stools, nausea, headache, low fever and weight loss.
+Giardiasis is an intestinal disease caused by the Giardia parasite and can cause symptoms such as explosive and watery diarrhea with foul-smelling poop, nausea, headache, dehydration and weight loss.

-What to do: In the presence of these symptoms, you should seek a doctor and do a stools tests to confirm the presence of this parasite in the intestine and initiate appropriate treatment, which is usually done with antibiotics.
+What to do: If these symptoms appear, go to a doctor, pediatrician or gastroenterologist for a stools test to confirm the presence of this parasite in the intestine and start appropriate treatment, which is usually done with antibiotics.

 6. Celiac disease

-Celiac disease is a severe intolerance to gluten that may cause irritation and bad absorption of nutrients by the body when you eat foods containing wheat, rye, or barley, leading to increased velocity of your stools in your intestine and increased fat in your stools, leaving them yellowish.
+Celiac disease is a severe intolerance to gluten that causes inflammation and intestinal malabsorption when foods are eaten containing wheat, rye, or barley.
+These foods cause both the poop to move faster through the intestines and more fat in the stools, turning them yellowish.

-Usually people with celiac disease show improvement in their symptoms when they start a gluten-free diet.
+People with celiac disease usually show improvement in their symptoms when they eat a gluten-free diet.

 What to do: It is important to see a gastroenterologist to confirm the diagnosis of the disease and start a gluten-free diet.

 7. Use of medication

-Weight loss medication, like Xenical works by decreasing the absorption of fat in the intestine and in turn may also cause changes in stools color and increases intestinal transit.
+Weight loss medication, such as Xenical or Biofit, works by reducing the absorption of fat in the intestine and may also cause changes in the color of the stools and increase intestinal transit.

 When to go to the doctor

-In most cases, the presence of yellow stools occurs due to the excessive intake of fats in a meal and therefore improves in less than a week.
-However, if it takes more than a week to disappear or if other symptoms appear such as fever, abdominal pain, weight loss, swollen belly or blood in your stools, for example, it is recommended you see a doctor.
+In most cases, yellow poop appear after eating meals high in fat and generally improve in less than a week.
+Go to a doctor, however, if it takes more than a week to disappear or if other symptoms appear, such as fever, abdominal pain, weight loss, bloated belly or blood in your stools.

 What are your stools made of?